ivanmaeder/books/management/failure-is-not-an-option.md

 ## My Notes

-It's a different way of working:
+It's a unique environment:

 - Everything needs to be ironed out beforehand.
 Alternatives need to be fleshed out, procedures for every case defined
-- You can’t brainstorm, argue or second-guess during countdown
+- You can't brainstorm, argue or second-guess during countdown

 Otherwise, it's business as usual: